 NA&TSC’s Response to FCC RF Safety Issue (Part 1)

-Third, the Commission’s policies should advance a standardized site safety protocol that is well understood by a diverse group of workers.
+Third, the Commission’s policies should advance a uniform site safety protocol that is well understood by the diverse set of workers described above.
 If there are too many different safety approaches with information provided to workers in too many different forms accessible in too many different locations, workers will simply not receive the information they need.